rfoltyns/log4j2-elasticsearch/log4j2-elasticsearch-core/README.md

 `IndexName` and `RollingIndexName` are mutually exclusive.
 Only one per appender should be defined, otherwise they'll override each other.

 ### Index template
-Since 1.1, [Index templates](https://www.elastic.co/guide/en/elasticsearch/reference/5.0/indices-templates.html) can be created during appender startup.
+Since 1.1, [Index templates](https://www.elastic.co/guide/en/elasticsearch/reference/5.0/indices-templates.html) can be configured with `IndexTemplate``.
 Template can be loaded from specified file or defined directly in the XML config:

 ```xml
 <Appenders>